ktakanopy/gympass-dvc/README.md

 - get Number of Downgrades in Past
 - Model interpretation by sample cases
 - Retrain in all database
+- Use OO for to have a cleaner code

 # Questions